Drug cartel: Drug lords

+Other roles

 There are other operating groups within the drug cartels.
 For example, the drug producers and suppliers, although not considered in the basic structure, are critical operators of any drug cartel, along with the smugglers, distributors, sales representatives, accountants and money launderers.
 Furthermore, the arms suppliers operate in a completely different circle; they are technically not considered part of the cartel's logistics.